Online Statistical Inference in Decision-Making with Matrix Context: Abstract

 \section{Abstract}

-Contextual bandit has been widely used for sequential decision-making based on the current contextual information and historical feedback data.
-In modern applications, such context format can be rich and can often be formulated as a matrix.
-Moreover, while existing bandit algorithms mainly focused on reward-maximization, less attention has been paid to the statistical inference.
-To fill in these gaps, in this work we consider a matrix contextual bandit framework where the true model parameter is a low-rank matrix, and propose a {\it fully online} procedure to simultaneously make sequential decision-making and conduct statistical inference.
-The low-rank structure of the model parameter and the adaptivity nature of the data collection process makes this difficult: standard low-rank estimators are not fully online and are biased, while existing inference approaches in bandit algorithms fail to account for the low-rankness and are also biased.
-To address these, we introduce a new online doubly-debiasing inference procedure to simultaneously handle both sources of bias.
-In theory, we establish the asymptotic normality of the proposed online doubly-debiased estimator and prove the validity of the constructed confidence interval.
-Our inference results are built upon a newly developed low-rank stochastic gradient descent estimator and its non-asymptotic convergence result, which is also of independent interest.
+The study of online decision-making problems that leverage contextual information has drawn notable attention due to their significant applications in fields ranging from healthcare to autonomous systems.
+In modern applications, contextual information can be rich and is often represented as a matrix.
+Moreover, while existing online decision algorithms mainly focus on reward maximization, less attention has been devoted to statistical inference.
+To address these gaps, in this work, we consider an online decision-making problem with a matrix context where the true model parameters have a low-rank structure.
+We propose a {\it fully online} procedure to conduct statistical inference with adaptively collected data.
+The low-rank structure of the model parameter and the adaptive nature of the data collection process make this difficult: standard low-rank estimators are biased and cannot be obtained in a sequential manner while existing inference approaches in sequential decision-making algorithms fail to account for the low-rankness and are also biased.
+To overcome these challenges, we introduce a new online debiasing procedure to simultaneously handle both sources of bias.
+Our inference framework encompasses both parameter inference and optimal policy value inference.
+In theory, we establish the asymptotic normality of the proposed online debiased estimators and prove the validity of the constructed confidence intervals for both inference tasks.
+Our inference results are built upon a newly developed low-rank stochastic gradient descent estimator and its convergence result, which are also of independent interest.